 Every few years, we come together with wilderness guides from all over the world.

-Read about the gathering articles from some of our members and see pictures from the latest gatherings below.
+Read the gathering articles from some of our members and see pictures from past gatherings below.

 Past International Gatherings: